Last updated: 2026-04-20

 Should You Buy the 2018 Subaru Crosstrek?

-The 2018 Subaru Crosstrek scores 60/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 60/100, the 2018 Subaru Crosstrek lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

-Its complaint rate (197.1 per 10k sold) is above the SUV segment average of 23.5.
+Its complaint rate of 197.1 per 10,000 vehicles sold runs above the SUV segment average of 26.
 The most common reports involve visibility wiper (57).

-A pre-purchase inspection is recommended for used examples, with particular attention to visibility wiper (57).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to visibility wiper (57).
+An extended warranty is worth pricing out.

 Compared to the 2019 Subaru Crosstrek, which scored 4 points lower.